-- Shows the phone's status information, including the time, signal strength, battery status, and notification icons. - Widgets are self-contained applications that can be accessed through the Apps screen or on the Home screen.
-Unlike a shortcut, the Widget can function as an on-screen application. - 3 Tap an icon (application, folder, etc.) to open and use it. - 4 Indicates which Home screen canvas you are currently viewing. - 6 Provides one-touch access to the function in any Home screen canvas.
+- Shows the phone's status information, including the time, signal strength, battery status, and notification icons. - 2 Tap an icon (application, folder, etc.) to open and use it. - 3 Indicates which Home screen canvas you are currently viewing. - Provides one-touch access to the function in any Home screen canvas.

-6 Sack Button Returns to the previous screen.
+∃ Back Key Returns to the previous screen.
 Also closes pop-up items, such as menus, dialog boxes and the on-screen keyboard.
-Touch and hold it to access the Dual window.
-O Home Button Return to the Home screen from any screen.
+O Home Key Return to the Home screen from any screen.
 Touch and hold to access the Google Now shortcut.
-Recent Apps Button Displays recently used applications.
+Recent Apps Key Displays recently used applications.
 If you touch and hold this key, it opens a menu of available options.